waker-he/cs-learning-notes/cpp/c++20/ranges/ranges.md

     std::sort(vec.begin(), vec.end());
     std::ranges::sort(vec);
     ```
+    - this also eliminates possibility of UB that passing two iterators belonging to different ranges or in wrong order
 - implementation uses [concepts feature](../../cppcon/template/template.md#concepts-since-c20), which can give more understandble error messages
 - uses __sentinel__ to define end of range
     - does not need to be same type as begin iterator